MicrosoftDocs/bot-docs/articles/bot-service-channel-azure-communication.md

 ms.custom: template-how-to
 ---

-# Connect a bot to Azure Communication Services Chat (preview)
+# Connect a bot to Azure Communication Services Chat

 Retail websites, product websites, and applications often include a chat bubble in the bottom right-hand corner of the page.
 When you click on the bubble, a chat application pops up and you are greeted by a bot.
 The bot may collect details about you, hand you off to a live agent, or go through frequently asked questions for support.
 Azure Communications Services Chat Service gives you the APIs and SDKs to build the chat application and add a bot to a chat thread to provide this type of customer experience.